Niclas Fasth: Professional career

-He turned professional in 1993 and the first year won three events on the European second tier Challenge Tour, two of them co-sanctioned by the Swedish Golf Tour, why he was awarded the 1993 season Swedish Golf Tour Order of Merit winner.
+He turned professional in 1993 and began playing on the Asia Golf Circuit, where his best finish was runner-up at the Sampoerna Indonesia Open, losing in a playoff against Gary Webb.
+Later during his first year as a professional he won three events on the European second tier Challenge Tour, two of them co-sanctioned by the Swedish Golf Tour, why he was awarded the 1993 season Swedish Golf Tour Order of Merit winner.
 From 1994 until 2018, he played regularly on the European Tour, every season except for 1999.

 He qualified for the U.S.-based PGA Tour at the 1997 Qualifying School, and played the PGA and European Tours concurrently in 1998, without success and in 1999 found himself back on the Challenge Tour.
 Since then he concentrated on playing in Europe.

 He finished tenth on the 2001 European Tour Order of Merit, after being lone runner-up to David Duval at the 2001 Open Championship at Royal Lytham & St Annes Golf Club, England.
 After a closing round of 67, Fasth advanced from tied 20th and was the leader in the club house for two hours, before late starting Duval also closed with 67 and won by three strokes.

-His 2001 performances enabled Fasth to qualify for the European team at the 2002 Ryder Cup, at The Belfry, England, were he contributed to a European 15½ to 12½ victory, with a halved match against Paul Azinger in the Sunday singles.
+His 2001 performances enabled Fasth to qualify for the European team at the 2002 Ryder Cup, at The Belfry, England, where he contributed to a European 15½ to 12½ victory, with a halved match against Paul Azinger in the Sunday singles.

 In both 2005 and 2006, Fasth won twice on the European Tour and finished 13th and 15th respectively on the Order of Merit.

 He finished lone fourth at the 2007 U.S. Open at Oakmont Country Club, Pennsylvania, two strokes after winner Ángel Cabrera.
 The week after, Fasth won his sixth European Tour event, the BMW International Open in Munich, Germany, ahead of home hero Bernhard Langer.
 These performances helped Fasth to a career best fifth-place finish on the 2007 European Tour Order of Merit.

 In 2018, he only played a few tournaments on the European Tour and his last tournament came to be the 2018 Scandinavian Invitation on his home club, Hills Golf and Sports Club, after which he retired from tournament golf.

 Fasth has featured in the top 20 of the Official World Golf Ranking with a personal best of 18th for three weeks in October 2007.

 After turning 50, in April 2022, Fasth became eligible for senior tournaments, why he came back to tournament golf.
 The first year he played eleven tournaments on the European Senior Tour, renamed the Legends Tour, making eight cuts and finished 60th on the 2022 Legends Tour Order of Merit.
 His best finish was tied 15th at the Farmfoods European Senior Masters.

 His equipment sponsor has always been Callaway Golf.